 Tree Felling, Chainsaw Safety and Maintenance

-A chainsaw is powerful tool that requires a specific set of skills to safely operate and maintain, even if those skills are only put to use on an occasional weekend at the cabin.
+A chainsaw is a powerful tool that requires a specific set of skills to safely operate and maintain, even if those skills are only put to use on an occasional weekend at the cabin.
 This course will be one part logging history, one part maintenance and one part in-the field experience.
 Day one will cover how to remove, clean, replace and adjust the bar and chain, clean the air filter and how to hand-sharpen the chain and dress the bar.
 An emphasis will be placed on safety practices and good maintenance habits.
 The second day will move into the field to a nearby the felling site where each student will have the opportunity to fell a tree.
+Day three will also be in the field and allow for more hands-on practice.
 Students will learn some tricks of the trade, such as judging wind direction, tree position on the hillside, as well as the use of felling wedges, come-alongs, push-poles and how to make an “Indian Jack” to change the mind of a stubborn tree.
 The goal is simple: learn to safely and effectively use this powerful tool—and have fun while doing it.

 You will need the following tools for this class: